Walk Through Rapid COVID Tests for Travel in Banff

 National health guidelines can vary.
 Some places may require a negative PCR test.
 However, the United States and other countries do accept rapid antigen test results for entry.

 Please call your destination in advance to confirm the type of test you need.

-We offer a variety of COVID tests at our walk-thru testing site in Banff, Alberta.
+We offer a variety of COVID tests at our drive-thru testing site in Montreal.

 Remember to please contact your travel destination to confirm the type of test result you need.

 Then simply purchase your test in advance through our website or use your own Health Canada Approved test.
 And get your test observed by one of our registered nurses or trained health care practitioners without leaving your home.

 After the test, your test results will be emailed to you.